ivanoff/2valid/README.md

 -  showModelsFull() - show full information of registered model
 -  dispose() - remove all registered modelNames
 -  errors - list of errors
--  showErrors() - show all errors and clear list of errors
--  consoleTrueOrError() - show true or list of errors in console "Types" properties located in types.js and included description to validate of each type ( "min" and "max" properties, add "check" method to check validation ).
+"Types" properties located in types.js and included description to validate of each type ( "min" and "max" properties, add "check" method to check validation ).